Mr. Kabaadi

 Mr. Kabaadi is a 2017 Indian Hindi-language comedy film, written and directed by Seema Kapoor.
 It is the last film of actor Om Puri.

-Synopsis
+Plot

 Mr. Kabaadi is a satirical comedy.
 When a kabadiwala or a scrap dealer becomes rich he flaunts his wealth.
 To be like other millionaires he changes his wardrobe, tries a different accent while speaking; expanding his business or hiding his ill-gotten wealth.